Northrop gets $3.5 billion contract to integrate mission systems for E-6B successor

 Lockheed Martin began production of the first E-130J aircraft in November 2024, and it is scheduled for delivery in 2026.
 Two more will reportedly follow in 2027 and 2028.

-“Our TACAMO mission is foundational to our nation’s nuclear Triad,” said Secretary of the Navy Carlos Del Toro.
+“Our TACAMO mission is foundational to our nation’s nuclear Triad,” said Carlos Del Toro, secretary of the US Navy.
 “The E-130J will carry on the proud legacy of Navy TACAMO aircraft and keep our nation safe.”

-Jane Bishop, vice president and general manager, global surveillance division, Northrop Grumman added: “Our performance on Navy programs like the E-2D and E-6B prove we deliver on what we promise, and we will bring this expertise in helping the Navy deliver the E-130J on time and optimized for this strategically important mission.”
+Jane Bishop, VP and general manager of the global surveillance division at Northrop Grumman, added: “Our performance on Navy programs like the E-2D and E-6B prove we deliver on what we promise, and we will bring this expertise in helping the Navy deliver the E-130J on time and optimized for this strategically important mission.”

 Related Programmes in Defence Insight